hyperledger/besu-docs/docs/HowTo/Develop-Dapps/Use-web3js.md

 A signed raw transaction string displays.

-You can send the raw transaction yourself or let the script send it using the web3.js library.
+You can send the raw transaction yourself or let the script send it using the web3.js client library.

 If sending the transaction yourself, the curl command displays, which you can copy and paste.
 Otherwise, the script sends the transaction and the transaction receipt displays.